autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 5.md

 	- these are a fundamental force - repulsion between electrons

 # 5-3
-- Fₛ is the notation for
+- Fₛ is the notation for static friction
+	- parallel to the surfaces in contact
+-